daattali/beautiful-jekyll/simple-planners.md

 ![A picture of my daily planner sheet.](https://www.simplehomemom.com/uploads/planner-sheet.png "How to Start Planning for Beginners SHM")

-Free course!
+**FREE SIMPLE PLANNING BASICS COURSE!**

 Want to get better at simple planning?
-FREE planning class
+I created this course a while back when I was teaching about the simple planning method I learned and tweaked throughout the years.
+My Simple Planners are based from this method.

-_I also have a FREE class on beginner planning basics in my freebie vault.
-You can gain access to that by being on my mail list.
-Signup below and you’ll receive a link to the vault in your confirmation email._
+_You can gain access to the free course by being on my mail list.
+Signup below and you’ll receive a link to the vault in your confirmation email!_

-PREVIEW IMAGES

-REVIEWS

-from amazon:

-Looking for **a** **simple**, **no fuss planner** that helps you stay on track without feeling overwhelmed?
-Enter My Simple Planner.
-My Simple Planner was designed with _simplicity in mind_.

-ABOUT this item:

-* undated 3 month planner
-* monthly overview pages and notes with lots of writing space
-* daily planning pages that include open ended boxes and to do list lines that you can use for tasks, notes, or appointments
-* weekly dashboard that includes a spot for a meal plan, habit tracking, appointments, to do lists
-* braindump pages
-* running to do list pages
-* routine pages
-* extra note pages
-* tip page on using this planner
-* printed on
-* page sizes: 8.5 x 11 inches (21.59 cm x 27.94 cm)
-* printed on
-* 80 pages

-LAYOUT of the planner:

-The beginning of My Simple Planner gives you your monthly overviews, followed by your weekly dashboards, and daily planning pages.
-At the end of the planner, you will find routine pages, running to do list pages, braindump pages, and note pages.